top of page

 Lettered Edition of Empire of Silence - Cover Art by James Cook

 7. If you weren’t writing science fiction, what other genres might you want to explore?
-Do you have any ideas for series outside of the world of SFF?
+Do you have ideas for series outside of the world of SFF?

 Books 4-6 of The Sun Eater Series from Anderida Books